 There are cases where targeted ads seem to have put people at risk or uncomfortable situations, both in online and offline contexts.
 For example, people lose their jobs when their employers find their opinions inappropriate.

 Sure, if you live in a democracy and everyone is free to speak their mind openly, the risk might be small.
 But it was not long ago that people had to hide their political views from friends and family in parts of Europe – and people still get into trouble because of what they think politically all over the world.

 Giving someone's political views away by showing them personalised content can lead to consequences we might not consider or even understand when we do the targeting.
 Of course, these risks vary from market to market, but you are responsible for deciding what is okay and what is not.

 Often, when you do use someones political opinion for targeting, you are using it as a proxy to categorise people with a specific set of values, behaviours or traits.
 Using these traits directly is often more ethical, and it will make your marketing much more relevant to your customers.

 (A side note: Using consumers political residence for targeting or personalised content does not mean you cannot promote political content.
-But who gets your political content and why needs to be an active and careful decision based on fair grounds.)
+But who gets your political content and why needs to be an active and careful decision on fair grounds.)

 The need for marketing ethics will increase

 Technology, both specific to marketing and not, will continue to give us marketing opportunities that are inappropriate and unethical.
-New tools help us target and personalise messaging, and they are continually getting better and more popular.
+For example, new tools help us target and personalise messaging, and they are continually getting better and more popular.
 But most marketers using these new tools have never had to think about what is okay and what is not.
-Instead, we do things just because we can, because that’s what we’ve previously been doing.
+Instead, we do things just because we can, because that's what we've previously been doing.

 To follow the law will never be enough